Cyrus-Maina/Tele_Bank_Customer_Dataset/README.md

 3. Most customers are aged 30-39, maybe as a result of decreased unemployment.
 They pose as a good source of a variety of products.

 4. 49.5% of the customers are inactive.
 This may mean the bank is not operating at its full capacity.
-However, their average income is 112K, maybe a worthwhile investment to regain them.
+However, their average income is 112K, which may be a worthwhile investment to regain them.

 2823 inactive customers have credit scores higher than 'Very Good'.
 A factor that could influence decision-making.

 5. Germany has the largest share of inactive accounts.
 Would be worthwhile to find out why to adjust

 6. The bank has an almost diversity of gender with 42% being women.
 France has the most women reflecting supportive gender policies there.
    This may be an area to focus on.

-7.
+7. Most customers have 2 products.
+Customers with 4 products have the highest average income, this may support the idea that getting a good share of customers who earn 118K to buy more products may help the bank increase revenues.

+8. 57% of customers in France earn more than 118K, posing an interesting market to maximize on.

+9.